paljs/docs/src/pages/plugins/select.md

 }
 ```

-So the normal `GraphQL Resolvers` to get one User will be like this:
+The normal `GraphQL Resolvers` to get one User will be like this:

 ```js
 const resolvers = {